CodingWizard2001/Strivers-DSA/Pattern Problems/SL No 2/Readme.md

 - **User Input:** The program prompts the user to enter the number of rows for the pattern.

 - **Nested Loops:**
-    - The program uses a single loop (i) to iterate through each row.
+    - The program uses a single loop (i) to iterate each row.
-    - Inside the loop, there is another loop (j) that controls the number of asterisks printed in each row.
+    - Inside the loop, another loop (j) controls the number of asterisks printed in each row.

 - **Printing Asterisks:**
     - The inner loop (j) prints an asterisk (*) followed by a space for each column in the current row.